DEPARTMENT: Police Department

 REPORTS TO: Dispatch Supervisor

-CLASSIFICATION STATUS: Part Time, Non-Exempt
+CLASSIFICATION STATUS: Full Time and Part Time, Non-Exempt

 Receives and records emergency and routine business calls.
 Dispatches city emergency forces and/or other resource agencies in accordance with prescribed procedures, often requiring immediate independent judgment.
 Operates CAD equipment.
 Monitors and operates multiple police and fire frequencies.
 Monitors and operates silent alarm panel and notifies responsible parties.
 Conducts inquiries on individuals using the automated wants and warrants system.
 Provides the public with basic instructions to safeguard persons in hazardous conditions prior to arrival of trained fire and police personnel.
 Performs routine clerical work as required.
 Performs other related duties as assigned.